MaisonetteWorld/slate/source/index.html.md

 # Wished Products

-Get a single wished product, accessible by owner of the wished product
+Update a wished product.
+Users can update their own wished products, admins can update any.

 ## Create a wished product